Start Printed Page 44015

 (a) Community Needs and Benefits derived from the Project (maximum of 30 points).
 A panel of USDA employees will assess how the Project will benefit the residents in the Delta Region.
 This criterion will be scored based on the documentation in support of the community needs for health services and public health-related facilities and the benefits to people living in the Delta Region derived from the implementation of the proposed Project.
 It should lead clearly to the identification of the Project participant pool and the target population for the Project and provide convincing links between the Project and the benefits to the community to address its health needs.
 The Agency will consider:

 (1) The extent of the applicant's documentation explaining the health care needs, issues, and challenges facing the service area.
 Include what problems the residents face and how the Project will benefit the residents in the region.

 (2) The extent to which the applicant is able to show the relationship between the Project's design, outcome, and benefits.

 (3) The extent to which the applicant explains the Project and its implementation and provides milestones which are well-defined and can be realistically completed.

 (4) The extent to which the applicant clearly outlines a plan to track, report, and evaluate performance outcomes.

-(c) The Project Management and Organization Capability (maximum of 40 points)—We will evaluate the Consortium's experience, past performance, and accomplishments addressing health care issues to ensure effective Project implementation.
+(b) The Project Management and Organization Capability (maximum of 30 points).
+A panel of USDA employees will evaluate the Consortium's experience, past performance, and accomplishments addressing health care issues to ensure effective Project implementation.
 This criterion will be scored based on the documentation of the Project's management and organizational capability.
-RBS will consider:
+The Agency will consider: